 ROLE OF THE BOARD

-As the corporate body elected by the electors that support the Lloydminster Public School Division, the Board of Trustees is responsible for the development of strategic directions, goals and policies to guide the provision of educational services rendered within the Division, in keeping with the requirements of provincial legislation.
+The Board is a body created by provincial legislation and it exercises its authority within The Education Act, 1995, it’s attendant Regulations and The Lloydminster Charter.
+The Lloydminster Public School Board is elected by the voters that support the Lloydminster Public School Division.
+The Board of Education is responsible for the development of strategic directions, goals and policies to guide the provision of educational services rendered within the Division, in keeping with the requirements of provincial legislation and the values of the electorate.

 Specific areas of responsibility are: